How to watch Formula E Rome E-Prix free on BBC TV - TheNewsTrace

 You may dwell stream the race for free by way of BBC iPlayer or the BBC Sport web site.

-Each choices could be considered on a bunch of units together with laptops, smartphones and tablets.
+Each choices could be considered on a bunch of gadgets together with laptops, smartphones and tablets.

 Rome E-Prix schedule

-Apply and qualifying periods additionally dwell on Formula E web site, YouTube and Fb.
-Extra broadcasters listed beneath.
+Observe and qualifying periods additionally dwell on Formula E web site, YouTube and Fb.
+Further broadcasters listed beneath.

 Friday third April